-As with many degree options, some MBA programs give students the opportunity to select a concentration, while others provide a more generalized approach.
-With MBA concentrations, you’ll still take the usual classes—like business administration, accounting, finance, and management.
+As with many degree options, some MBA programs give students the opportunity to select a concentration, while others provide a more general approach.
+With MBA concentrations, you’ll still take the main classes you’d expeect, like business administration, accounting, finance, and management.
 But, you’ll also take courses that allow you to dive deeper into a particular area.
 Available specializations vary across the country but can include project management, international business, human resources and human resource management, business analytics, operations management, law and legal studies, a professional MBA, and more.

 In Oklahoma, the offered academic concentrations are designed to correlate to what is required by local industry.
 The energy industry based in the state is booming, as is healthcare.
-Other options like accounting or finance are solid choices that will lay the groundwork for a successful career in Oklahoma or elsewhere.
+Other options like accounting or finance are also solid choices that will lay the groundwork for a successful career in Oklahoma or elsewhere.
 Below are some of the more popular concentrations you can apply for in Oklahoma.

-Accounting is always in demand—every business needs an accountant, at least when tax season rolls around.
-Students with an MBA in accounting can work in a wide array of companies or start their own firm.
+Accounting is always in demand—every business needs an accountant on site, at least when tax season rolls around.
+Students with a completed MBA in accounting can work in a wide array of companies or start their own firm or consulting business.

-Marketing MBAs focus on broad picture strategy and leadership skills.
-This program will provide a background in those skills, as well as how to maintain a positive public image, manage marketing teams, and come up with the strategies that drive business growth.
+Marketing MBAs focus on big-picture strategy and leadership skills.
+This program will provide a background in those skills, as well as how to maintain a positive public image, manage marketing teams, and come up with strategies that drive business growth.

 Healthcare Administration MBAs are another popular option for students looking for a stable career.
-The healthcare sector is booming across the country and earning an MBA in this sector can help you become a leader in this space.
-Healthcare Administration MBAs combine business and management courses with a deeper dive into the insurance market, health policy, budget planning, and organizational structures.
+The healthcare sector is booming across the country and earning an MBA in this high demand sector can help you become a leader.
+Healthcare Administration MBAs combine business and management courses with a deeper dive into the study of the insurance market, health policy, budget planning, and organizational structures.